liyao001/BioQueue/README.md

 ## Citation
 1. Yao, L., Wang, H., Song, Y. & Sui, G. BioQueue: a novel pipeline framework to accelerate bioinformatics analysis. *Bioinformatics* (2017). doi:10.1093/bioinformatics/btx403

-With the generous help from [BrowserStack](https://www.browserstack.com), we are able to carefully test the cross-browser performance of BioQueue.
-So if you need to test the cross-browser performance, BrowserStack is worthy of a try.